SixArm/mast-cell-help/topics/α-melanocyte-stimulating-hormone/index.md

 * **Pigmentation:** α-MSH stimulates melanocytes, the pigment-producing cells in the skin, hair, and eyes.
 It promotes the production of melanin, the pigment responsible for skin, hair, and eye color.

-* **Immunomodulation:** α-MSH can modulate immune cell activityand can reduce inflammation in various tissues.
+* **Immunomodulation:** α-MSH can modulate immune cell activity and can reduce inflammation in various tissues.

 * **Appetite Regulation:** α-MSH interacts with receptors in the hypothalamus, a region of the brain involved in appetite regulation.
 It has anorexigenic effects, meaning it can suppress appetite.